Signup for our Newsletter

 Well-marked trails, rock outcroppings, beaver ponds and the adjacent Shawsheen River make this an excellent property for hiking, rock climbing, birding, and simply enjoying nature.

-The discovery of over 1,000 shards of pottery during archaeological excavations decades ago provides evidence that the land’s minerals were used to make earthenware vessels.
+Over 1,000 shards of pottery were discovered during archaeological excavations decades ago.
 Glass and iron gun parts in the area are likely remnants of the early European settlers, according to the Massachusetts Archaeological Society.

 Purchased in 1877 for a cemetery but then changed into a city park in 1896, Den Rock was improved in the 1930s by workers with the Civilian Conservation Corps who installed rock steps, two amphitheaters, a boardwalk, and numerous trails.

-Native tree species include white and red oak, gray birch, scotch and white pine, poplars, and red maples.
-The wetlands and Shawsheen River banks are home to cat-tails and many rushes and sedges.
+Native tree species include white and red oak, gray birch, scotch and white pine, poplars and red maples.
+The wetlands and Shawsheen River banks are home to cattails, skunk cabbage, rushes and sedges.